How our Settlement Agreement Solicitors Can Help You

 Settlement Agreements are often offered as an amicable solution to avoid the risk of litigation and going to Employment Tribunal or as an exit (severance) package.

-In order to make a Settlement Agreement legally binding, you would need to get independent legal advice through a Solicitor/Chartered Legal Executive Lawyer who is qualified to provide legal advice on the terms of a Settlement Agreement.
+In order to make a Settlement Agreement legally binding, you would need to get independent legal advice through an Employment Solicitor who is qualified to provide legal advice on the terms of a Settlement Agreement.

 Your independent Solicitor, Lawyer or legal adviser will need to hold a current practising certificate and also have professional indemnity insurance in place to protect you.
 Your adviser will also either need to sign the Agreement or provide an Adviser's certificate.